Discounted Cash Flow Calculator (DCF)

 t goes up to

 n.
-Note, that the terminal value also has to be discounted to its present value by using WACC.
+Note that the terminal value must also be discounted to its present value by using WACC.

-Now, we need to adjust the value of the firm to be the value of the equity, so we can find the business price per share:
+Now, we need to adjust the value of the firm to be the value of the equity so that we can find the business price per share:

 value of the equity = value of the firm - net outstanding debt,